A woman sitting on a white sofa, holding a notebook, smiling in a room with a brick wall and a standing lamp.

 My Approach

-My therapeutic style is compassionate, adaptable, and client-centered.
-Drawing from my background in education, child development, and community engagement, I support clients in building resilience, strengthening self-understanding, and fostering meaningful growth in their lives.
+My therapeutic style is compassionate, reflective, and client-centered.
+Drawing from my background in education, child development, and community-based work, I support clients in building resilience, deepening self-understanding, and fostering meaningful, sustainable growth.